Whether you’re an employer or an employee, here are some tips for how to work from home more effectively.

 Sometimes though, there’s just no substitute for the experience of meeting face-to-face.
 For example, if you’re meeting a potential new client or attending an annual review with your manager, being in the same room can really make a difference.
 In these situations, the kitchen table won’t cut it.
 Instead, you could try booking a meeting room at a coworking space.
 This is a great compromise that means you won’t pay as much as you would for your own office.

 When you’re working remotely, it’s important to establish boundaries and set expectations, both for you and your colleagues or clients.
-When you need to juggle deadlines in an office, it’s easy enough to walk over to someone’s desk and rearrange things.
-When you do remote work, not so much.
-That’s why it’s really important to be clear and proactive about communicating what you will do and when you will do it.
+It’s really important to be clear and proactive about communicating what you will do and when you will do it.

 Don’t rely on someone seeing an email about a change of status – follow up with an IM or phone call to make sure they’ve got the message.